🇵🇹 Things to Do in Lisbon

 About Lisbon, Portugal

-Sun-drenched hills, vintage trams, pastéis de nata, and soulful fado music — Lisbon charms at every turn.
+Sun-drenched hills, vintage trams, pastéis de nata, and soulful fado music - Lisbon charms at every turn.
 With 12 carefully curated experiences ranging from landmarks & monuments, tours & sightseeing, food & drink, there's something for every type of traveler.
-The best time to visit is March to May & September to October, and you should budget approximately $80-150/day per person per day.
+The best time to visit is March to May & September to October - see our month-by-month Lisbon guide, and you should budget approximately $80-150/day per person per day.

 Lisbon Travel Guide